 Do multitask!
 While a few things are in the oven take advantage of preparing other foods, like chopping raw veggies and fruits.

 Do Stay organized.
 It's helpful to label food containers to stay organized with meals.
 It's also a good idea to have space in the fridge or cabinet just for prepped foods.

 Do invest in good storage containers.
 This is to help keep food as fresh as possible!

 Do have an assortment of different styles and sizes of storage containers.

 Do develop a routine!

 Now, it’s still possible to eat unhealthy when meal prepping, so always resort back to whole food options.
 Shy away from overly processed foods and stick with as many whole food options as possible!
 All in all, have fun with meal prepping.
 Meal prepping is designed to take the worry and stress out of the kitchen.
-Whether prepping for one or more meals make the time prepping enjoyable.
-Put a favorite TV show on, crank up the tunes, just have fun with the process.
+Whether prepping for one or more meals, make the time prepping enjoyable.
+Put a favorite TV show on, crank up the tunes, and just have fun with the process.
 The more enjoyable something is, the more likely one will stick with it!
 Behavior change is challenging at first, but with time and simple adaptation, anything is possible.
-Slowly start to develop a routine, build off that routine to make healthy eating an effortless habit!
+Slowly start to develop a routine, and build off that routine to make healthy eating an effortless habit!